DrewKiino/Atlantis/README.md

 # Atlantis
 *a  Swift logger framework*

-I was inspired by [Dave Wood's](https://www.cerebralgardens.com/) [XCGLogger](https://github.com/DaveWoodCom/XCGLogger), but felt that it was lacking in utility.
+I was inspired by [Dave Wood's](https://www.cerebralgardens.com/) [XCGLogger](https://github.com/DaveWoodCom/XCGLogger), but felt that it was lacking in utility and some key attributes that xcode's native ```print()``` function had.
 I took some of his code and added a couple of things and came up with this framework.

-#### Installation
+### Installation

 Download the ```Atlantis.swift``` file and drop it anywhere in your project folder.
 Here's the [link](https://github.com/DrewKiino/Atlantis/blob/master/Source/Atlantis/Atlantis.swift), sorry (I know all ya'll are all about that cocoapods tipppp, once I figure that out, I'll get to that asap)

 So as of now, I don't really know how to create a cocoapods link using only swift files.
 I tried for like a whole day but I couldn't get it to work.
 I heard it's much easier with objective-c.
 So if anyone can point me to the right direction, I would greatly appreciate it.
 Please email me at ```andrewaquino118@yahoo.com```.

-### What can this do for me?
+## What can this do for me?

+###  Log Levels
-##### Differentiated logging types along with the stamp trace of source file, function name, and line number
+This includes the stamp trace of the source file, function name, and line number.

 ```swift